takatz28/HOMeR-Hardware-OMR/README.md

 # HOMeR: Hardware Optical Music Recognizer

 ### Synthesizer Test Videos
-The tune files being read by the program were hardcoded to test the synthesizer's capabilities before integrating it to the overall design.
+The tune files being read by the synthesizer were hardcoded to test its capabilities before final integration.
   * [Flight of the Bumblebee]
   * [Tetris Theme Song]
   * [The Girl From Ipanema]